Chewable Probiotics vs Capsules: Why Delivery Format Matters for the Oral-Gut Axis

 Oral tissues are part of the mucosa-associated lymphoid tissue (MALT) system.

-As detailed in Microorganisms (Willis & Gabaldón, 2020), oral immune signaling influences IgA secretion, immune tolerance, and downstream mucosal integrity.
+As detailed in Microorganisms (Willis & Gabaldón, 2020), oral immune signaling influences IgA secretion, immune tolerance, and downstream gut barrier and intestinal lining health.

 Chewables engage this system directly.